My name is Maria. I am from Latvia.

 As our final product we will design a home garden project based on permaculture principles.
-The most overwhelming part is that it won’t be only on paper, our designs people will use probably all their lives.
+The most overwhelming part is that it won’t only be on paper, people will use our designs all their lives.
 So it is a great responsibility, because it is for the people, not only for us.

-Permaculture changed my life, because it is a style of life, philosophy.
+Permaculture changed my life, because it is a style of life, a philosophy.

 Thanks to permaculture I found a goal, which is: my legacy will be a fruit forest.
 I decided that in my life I will plant trees.